rcosteira79/AndroidMultiModuleCleanArchTemplate/README.md

 ## The project has the following packages:

 1. data: It contains all the data access and manipulation components, which are then aggregated in a single data manager class (a.k.a. repository);
-2. di: Components, modules and helper classes/interfaces for dependency injection
+2. di: Components, modules and helper classes/interfaces for dependency injection;
-3. ui: View classes (fragments) along with their corresponding view models;
+3. ui: View classes (activities and fragments) along with their corresponding view models;
-4. utils: Utility classes (AppConstants, etc);
+4. utils: Utility classes.